rickardlindberg/rickardlindberg.me/writing/agdpp-demo-and-game-idea/index.markdown

 <span class="gi">+class BalloonShooter:</span>
 </pre></div>
 </div></div>
-There, now the code more accurately represent the ideas that we have in our minds about this game.
+There!
+Now the code more accurately represent the ideas that we have in our minds about this game.

 I forget to mention anything about testing.
 (For the complete workflow, check